 Sports medicine is not a medical specialty in itself.
 Most sports medicine doctors are certified in internal medicine, emergency medicine, family medicine, or another specialty and then receive additional training.
 Others specialize in treating injuries in children and teens, whose growing bodies can be quite different from those of adults.
 They are generally board-certified in pediatrics, or family medicine, with additional training in sports medicine.
 Some, but not all, sports medicine doctors have surgical training, too, usually as orthopedic surgeons.

 Other professionals who are not doctors may work in conjunction with a sports medicine doctor to provide care:

 Physical therapists.
 They help people rehabilitate and recover from injuries.

 Certified athletic trainers.
 These trainers provide rehabilitative exercise routines to help patients regain strength and develop conditioning programs to prevent future injury

 Nutritionists.
-They may assist with needed weight loss or weight gain and who can provide dietary advice to help patients achieve optimal physical functioning
+They may assist with needed weight loss or weight gain and who can provide dietary advice to help people improve their physical functioning

 Here are examples of injuries treated by sports medicine doctors: